 By going to therapy and writing in a journal more often I discovered a renewed sense of willingness; and perhaps at the most important time in my life so far.
 I have always been introspective, so I think I was the horse that finally let myself be led to water and once I got there I was like, “oh yeah!
 I know how to drink!”
 GULP.

 She never pushed me.
 And maybe some people need to be pushed, but I am stubborn as hell and when I get pushed I jump into fighting stance, so she was exactly what I needed.
-I went to countless sessions before I had an absolutely huge breakthrough that has brought my anxiety down further than I can ever remember it being for an extended period of time (usually I resemble more of a pulse monitor.)
+I went to countless sessions before I had a big breakthrough that has brought my anxiety down further than I can ever remember it being for an extended period of time (usually I resemble more of a pulse monitor.)

 But let me back up a little and give a little backstory so you can understand why this was such a huge “ah-ha” for me.
 I have always been a people-pleaser and an approval addict.
 Thus, my extreme social anxiety.
 Somewhere along the line (so far back I can’t even remember a time before it) some deep part of me took on the belief that I was “less than” everyone else and that other people’s displeasure or anger meant extreme danger.
 My reaction to things was completely out of proportion to the situation.
 So I’ve spent my entire life running around doing my best to make other people happy.
 Between that and my empathic nature, I have always been a dedicated chameleon, able to fit in with a wide variety of people — even though it has always caused me extreme discomfort.
 That discomfort has made me miserable due to the strength and force with which it often hits me.
 The only thing that makes it any better is when other people approve of me and tell me positive things about myself, giving me a life raft of hope to hold on to in a sea of self-condemnation.
 So I’ve always chased after making others happy or making them like me with a fervor.
 So long as I think I am liked and approved of, I feel okay.